UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 We can combine these two dataframes using `pd.concat()` but we need to clarify which axes to combine.
-We use square brackets around the dataframes we wish to combine and since we are combining horonzontally we need to use the argument `axis=1`.
+We use square brackets around the dataframes we wish to combine and since we are combining horizontally we need to use the argument `axis=1`.

 ``` python
 pd.concat([candy, candy2], axis=1)